Arsenal make Matteo Guendouzi available in summer transfer business - Paper Talk

 DAILY TELEGRAPH

-Aston Villa will launch an extensive review of their recruitment and scouting strategy at the end of the season, following a £135million spend on their return to the Premier League.
+Aston Villa will launch an extensive review of their recruitment and scouting strategy at the end of the season, following a £135m spend on their return to the Premier League.

 England stars Lucy Bronze and Alex Greenwood have agreed terms to join Manchester City ahead of the new Women's Super League season.